Upgrade or downgrade with APIC release 6.2 or later using the GUI

 Note

 Downgrading Cisco APICs from Cisco APIC 6.2 or newer releases to a release older than 6.2(1) is not supported.
-See Checklists for Downgrade for details.
+See Best practice for downgrade checklists and procedures for details.

 The pre-upgrade validation step was also enhanced with the additional rules that can be imported separately, which always provides the latest and greatest rule sets.